Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-When the 228 Incident occurred, the citizens of Tamsui seized weapons stored in the elementary school at the time in order to fight against the Kuomintang army.
-These weapons had been stored by the Japanese army.
+When the 228 Incident occurred, local residents the in Tamsui seized weapons stored in Tamsui Middle school (now Tamkang High School) in order to fight against the KMT army.
+These weapons had been stored in the school by the Japanese army.

-画像Apparently there are buildings and monuments on campus where weapons were stored at the time, but only those affiliated with the school are allowed to enter.
+画像Apparently there are buildings and monuments on campus commemorating the students, teachers, and a principle who were killed during the 228 Incident.
+However, since the school is a private Christian school, only those affiliated are allowed to enter.

 画像